New Jersey teacher is suspended after calling George Floyd a ‘criminal’ in virtual class

 “She now asks me if I accept her for being African American,” said Nieves, who is Hispanic.
 “She feels like society is looking at her differently for the color of her skin.”

-Nieves added she is not satisfied with the school’s decision to suspend the teacher with pay, accusing school officials of not checking on her daughter.
+Nieves added that she is not satisfied with the school’s decision to suspend the teacher with pay and accused school officials of not checking on her daughter.

-Despite the stress of the situation, Williams thinks it was the right thing to do to stand up for herself and denounce the teacher’s offensive behavior.
+Despite the stress of the situation, Williams said, she thinks it was the right thing to do to stand up for herself and denounce Zlotkin’s behavior.

 “The more we stay quiet, we won’t be heard,” she said in an interview Sunday.

-“If you speak up then people start paying attention” she added, saying that Zlotkin had used profanity in front of the students before and that she had denounced it to the school’s principal.
+“If you speak up, then people start paying attention” she added, saying that Zlotkin had used profanity in front of the students before and that she had denounced it to the school’s principal.

 Read more: